manzolo/multipass-microk8s-cluster-demo/docs/dns/README.md

-# Local DNS Server
+# Local DNS Server Configuration

 ## Menu

 ![DNS Server](menu.png)

-# Documentation
+## Documentation

-* "Add DNS Configuration": add virtual machine server to your DNS host to resolve multipass hostnames
+* **Add DNS Configuration:** This option adds a virtual machine server configuration to your DNS host, enabling resolution of Multipass hostnames.

-* "Remove DNS Configuration": Remove dns server configuration from your DNS host
+* **Remove DNS Configuration:** This option removes the DNS server configuration from your DNS host.